awkyu/portfolio/content/jobs/Optum/index.md

 url: 'https://optum.com/'
 ---

-- Learned about healthcare through firsthand interviews with doctors and insurance providers
+- Developed backend software, RESTful APIs, and databases managing healthcare and treatment data.
-- Conducted market research on Shared Decision-Making in primary care and related Software
+- Designed and Implemented a novel Shared Decision-Making software service for providers and patients.
-- Developed backend software, APIs, and databases managing healthcare and treatment data
+- Conducted interviews with doctors and insurance providers to learn about healthcare and treatment decision-making for patients.
-- Created a novel Shared Decision-Making software service for providers and patients
+- Conducted market research on Shared Decision-Making in primary care and related Software.